aboutsummaryrefslogtreecommitdiff

 Supported video codecs:

-• H264 (default on Intel)
+• H264 (default)

 Supported audio codecs: